Web interface

 cloudflare

-# This will ban any host that trying to access kinda bruteforce login or unauthorized requests for 5 times in 1 minute
+# This will ban any host that trying to brute force login or unauthorized requests for 5 times in 1 minute

 # Goes to /etc/fail2ban/filters.d/filter.d/nginx-cape-login.conf